Writers and Composers

 BRUCE PEYTON (librettist, “Pulp’s Big Favor”) conducted workshops for musical theater writers under the auspices of BMI, ASCAP and Musical Theatre Works for many years.
 He wrote the play The Hazzard County Wonder, and the musical Feathertop, adapted with music and lyrics by Skip Kennon from Nathaniel Hawthorne’s story.

 JOHN PIROMAN (librettist, “Away to Pago Pago”) has written plays produced at the O’Neill National Playwrights Conference, Berkshire Theatre Festival, Michigan Public Theater, Plaza Theater in Dallas, Actors Theatre of Louisville, Asolo State Theater and off-Broadway at the Minetta Lane Theater.
-His television writing credits run from St. Elsewhere to All My Children.
+He’s received three WGA Awards and five Emmy nominations for his television writing on series including St. Elsewhere, Happily Ever After: Fairy Tales for Every Child and All My Children.

 DAVID POMERANZ (composer / co-librettist, “Remember Dancing”) wrote music and lyrics for the West End productions Little Tramp and Time; and for Scandalous on Broadway.
-His songs have been recorded and performed by Harry Belafonte, The Carpenters, Phoebe Snow, Barry Manilow, Freddie Mercury, Richie Sambora, Kenny Loggins, Missy Elliott, Donna Summer, Lou Rawls, Glen Campbell, Kathy Lee Gifford, The Hollies, Cliff Richard and countless others.
+His songs have been recorded and performed by Harry Belafonte, Freddie Mercury, Glen Campbell, The Carpenters, Phoebe Snow, Richie Sambora, Kenny Loggins, Missy Elliott, Donna Summer, Lou Rawls, Barry Manilow, athy Lee Gifford, The Hollies, Cliff Richard and countless others.

 MAE RICHARD (lyricist, “Space for Two”) wrote the lyrics for Tallulah’s Party and Hadleyburg, and for countless industrial shows for DuPont, RCA, Wyeth Laboratories, Lehigh Valley Dairies and many others.
 Some of her most-loved work was produced in the show Mae-Time...The Lyrics of Mae Richard.
 She has received two Emmys and a nomination for an Outer Critics Circle Award.